 Adding Niva One-Pipe Steam TRVs to all of their radiators provides automatic temperature control in each room.
 The radiator valve is no longer just on or off, but is instead set with a 1-5 point temperature scale.
 A thermostatic sensor inside the valve shuts off the radiator when the room reaches the desired temperature and opens it again when the room cools.

-“As a cherry on top, Castrads was able to paint our units in our chosen Farrow & Ball colours.”
-Attuned to the history of the property, our customers had a clear concept for their colour scheme which they selected from British supplier Farrow & Ball.
+“As a cherry on top, Castrads was able to paint our units in our chosen Farrow & Ball colors.”
+Attuned to the history of the property, our customers had a clear concept for their color scheme which they selected from British supplier Farrow & Ball.

-If you would like some guidance on sizing, positioning or finishing your cast iron radiators, we offer in-person and virtual consultations across the UK.
+If you would like some guidance on sizing, positioning or finishing your cast iron radiators, we offer in-person and virtual consultations across most of the NYC metro area.